SSR 03- 2p

 When longitudinal treatment records document persistent limiting pain in an area where

-one or more of these abnormal physical findings have been described at some point
+one or more of these abnormal signs has been documented at some point in time since

 that RSDS/CRPS is present and constitutes a medically determinable impairment.
 It